 Northeast State students are not charged additional fees to cover the cost of identity verification for any distance education courses, including Internet courses.

-Additionally, the College’s distance education faculty shall continually work with academic deans, the Director of Academic/Instructional Technology, and campus review committees to develop and implement methods to ensure the quality and integrity of Northeast State distance education courses, to include mechanisms to verify student identity and protect the privacy of students.
+Additionally, the College’s distance education faculty shall continually work with academic deans, the Academic Computing Manager, and campus review committees to develop and implement methods to ensure the quality and integrity of Northeast State distance education courses, to include mechanisms to verify student identity and protect the privacy of students.